 The arrival time calculations tend to be complicated by noise, which means that it is not possible to trivially detect rising edges.
-The ping can be thought of as an identical signal arriving slightly later on each of the hydrophones.
+The ping can be thought of as an identical signal arriving at slightly different times on each of the hydrophones.
 In order to accurately calculate the time differences between each signal, a cross correlation is used.
 A cross correlation essentially slides one signal over the top of another, and at the point where the signals maximally overlap, the amount of shifting needed is equal to the time delay of the signal.
-An education GIF of a cross-correlation is available here.
+Below is an example of a cross correlation with a sine wave.
+In the demo, you can see that at X offset = 0, the correlation result is maximum.
+Therefore, the time delay of the two signals is zero (as they are duplicates of eachother).